-While performing UCF-assigned duties, should a patient suffer an injury as a result of anon-salaried faculty members' acts, the acts of a UCF learner under the supervision of non-salaried faculty, or the acts of any UCF provider, the Incident must be reported to the UCF Self-Insurance Program by Calling (352) 273-7006, or 844-MY FL SIP.
-For more information, visit the Florida Board of Governors Self Insurance site.
+While performing UCF-assigned duties, should a patient suffer an injury as a result of the acts of a UCF learner under the supervision of non-salaried faculty, or the acts of any UCF provider, the Incident must be reported to the UCF Self-Insurance Program by Calling (352) 273-7006, or 844-MY FL SIP or may be reported online at the following link: Welcome to your Online Healthcare Liability Event Reporting tool! - Self-Insurance Programs Self-Insurance Programs (ufl.edu).
+For more information about the SIP, visit their website at myflsip.org.